Pullbacks of hyperplane sections for Lagrangian fibrations are primitive: Main Results

 \section{Main Results}

+An ``abelian fibration'' below is a holomorphic map with general fiber an abelian variety (or, in fact, a compact torus).

-\proposition Let $M$ be a hyperk\"ahler manifold admitting a Lagrangian fibration $\pi:\; M \rightarrow B$, and $E$ is a line bundle on $M$ which is trivial on the general fiber and torsion on all irreducible components of all fibers of $\pi$.
+\proposition Let $M$ be a smooth manifold admitting an abelian fibration $\pi:\; M \rightarrow B$, and $E$ a line bundle on $M$ which is trivial on generic fibers and torsion on all fibers of $\pi$.
+Assume that multiple fibers of $\pi$ have codimension $\geq 2$ in $B$.
 Then $E=\pi^* E'$, where $E'$ is a line bundle on the base.

-\proof The bundle $E$ is torsion on all fibers of $\pi$, hence for some $k$ its tensor power $E^{\otimes k}$ belongs to $\pi^*(\Pic(B))$.
-Choose a metric $h^k$ on $E^{\otimes k}$ which is trivial on the fibers, and let $h$ be its $k$-th root, which is a metric on $E$.
-Then the Chern connection associated with $h$ is flat on the fibers of $\pi$.
-To finish the proof it remains to show that its monodromy is trivial on all fibers.
-However, since $E$ is trivial on the general fiber, the monodromy of $E$ is trivial on the general fiber.
-The special fibers $F_s$ of $\pi$ are deformation retracts of the general fiber $F_g$ (see \cite{_Morrison:Clemens_Schmid_}, \cite{_Persson:degene_}, \cite{_Clemens:degene_}).
-Therefore, the monodromy representation of $E$ on $F_s$ is induced by the monodromy of $E$ on $F_g$, which is trivial.
-We have proven that $E$ is trivial on all fibers of $\pi$. \endproof

-\remark Using only the properties of the BBF form, Ulrike Rie\ss\ informed us that she was able to prove that in the settings of \ref{_restriction_non-zero_Proposition_}, $E$ is a rational multiple of $\pi^* \calo(1)$, where $\calo(1)$ is the ample generator of $\Pic(B)$.
+\proof We need to show that each point $b\in B$ has a neighbourhood $U_b$ such that the restriction of $E$ to $\pi^{-1}(U_b)$ is a trivial bundle.

+In the sequel, we think of the restriction of $E$ to $\pi^{-1}(U_b)$ as of a holomorphic bundle underlying a local system.
+This is done by introducing an appropriate flat metric and proving that the monodromy of its Chern connection is trivial.